Lowering cholesterol naturally: Science-backed tips & remedies

 - Hardening of blood vessels, narrowing and reducing the blood flow.

-- Ruptured plaque leads to blood clots, increasing the risk of heart attack
+- Ruptured plaque leads to blood clots, increasing the risk of a heart attack.

-- Blockage of arteries of the brain leading to a brain stroke
+- Blockage of the arteries of the brain leading to a brain stroke

 - This increases the risk of hypertension due to the narrowing of the blood flow passage in the arteries.